 Scrap tires are used as a supplement to traditional fuels such as coal or wood fuel because of their high heating value.
 Typically, for each pound of scrap tire rubber burned it equates to 15,000 BTUs of energy and a single tire can burn for up to 50 minutes.
 This equates to 25 percent more energy being produced than coal.
 Regardless of the efficiency, the fumes that are being released from tire burning have been shown to be extremely toxic to human health and harmful to the environment.

 In addition to the negative effects tire burning has on the health of humans, it also has environmental costs that have not yet been discussed.
 The three main effects tire burning has on the environment is air, water, and soil pollution.
-The airborne pollution caused from the tire burning kilns is significant.
+The air pollution caused from the tire-burning kilns is significant.
 The black fumes contain heavy metals and other harmful pollutants that linger in the air and can lead to acute to chronic health hazards.

 In terms of water and soil pollution, according to the EPA, “for every million tires consumed by fire, about 55,000 gallons of runoff oil can pollute the environment unless contained and collected”.
 If uncontained, this runoff can then be carried away by rainwater to local water sources contaminating them.

 Additionally, the remaining residue can cause two types of pollution; these are immediate pollution by liquid decomposition products penetrating soil, and gradual pollution from leaching of ash and unburned residues following rainfall or other water entry.